Nashville bid for GOP convention trips up in metro council

 The Tennessee Democratic Party chairman, Hendrell Remus, is on board with the GOP convention, so long as it means Nashville gets considered for the 2028 Democratic convention.
 Golden agreed on that in a joint statement with Remus late last month.

-Associated Press writer Scott Bauer in Madison, Wisconsin, contributed to this report.
+Associated Press writers Kimberlee Kruesi in Nashville and Scott Bauer in Madison, Wisconsin, contributed to this report.